Cristovam Buarque: Biography

 Buarque graduated in mechanical engineering from the Federal University of Pernambuco in 1966.
 At that time he engaged in student politics becoming a militant of the Ação Popular, a group of the Leftist Progressive Church.
 After the 1964 coup, he was persecuted and exiled to France, where he earned a PhD in economics from the Pantheon-Sorbonne University, Paris, in 1973.
-He worked at Inter-American Development Bank (IDB) in Ecuador, Honduras, and the United States from 1973–79.
-He was the first elected rector, by direct vote, of the University of Brasilia in the wake of the military regime; governor of the Federal District; Minister of Education; and current senator, who was elected by a landslide vote.
+He worked at Inter-American Development Bank (IDB) in Ecuador, Honduras, and the United States from 1973 to 1979.
+He was the first elected rector, by direct vote, of the University of Brasília in the wake of the military regime; governor of the Federal District; Minister of Education; and current senator, who was elected by a landslide vote.
 He worked as a consultant for several national and international bodies under the United Nations (UN) and presided over the University for Peace Council and participated in the Food Presidential Commission, which was formerly directed by late sociologist Herbert "Betinho" de Souza.

 Buarque is a member of UNESCO's Institute of Education and of the Council of the United Nations University.
 He initiated the NGO Mission Child, which sponsors an income transfer program for thousands of families and is funded by private enterprises.
 He was awarded the Jabuti prize of Literature in 1995.
 He is a staunch defender of the "revolution… through education", a line of thought touted by Brazilian intellectuals like Anísio Teixeira, Darcy Ribeiro, and Paulo Freire.

 Buarque proposes an alternative class analysis of modern capitalist societies.
 According to him, in modern capitalism, the increasing substitution of human labor by automated machines tends to make employed workers a privileged caste, while a new layer of "excluded" people—those who have no jobs, insurance, or health care—is formed.
 Buarque proposes intervention through government or institutional action on their behalf.